ostemnorthtexas/site/pages/allyship.md

 places where a third symbol exists.
 These terms are generally used to find resources within the trans and non-binary community.

+* **Gay** is a sexual attraction that describes men who are attracted exclusively to other men.
+In recent years, gay has often been used as an umbrella term for people with non-straight sexual orientations.

 * **Gender Dysphoria** is the feeling of conflict between assigned gender and gender identity.
 Common causes of dysphoria include body shape, body hair